Ajuda Palace, the last residence of the Portuguese royal family

 King João IV Room, painted from floor to ceiling

 The King João IV Room is completely covered with paintings added in 1823, including a ceiling by Domingos Sequeira, one of Portugal’s leading artists of that period.

 In the chapel is an El Greco painting, depicting the “Holy Face” of Christ.

 An El Greco painting hangs in the palace's chapel

-By the entrance is a number of neoclassical sculptures, while across from building is a statue of Carlos I, the last king to live in the palace.
+By the entrance is a number of neoclassical sculptures, while in front of the building is a statue of Carlos I, the last king to live in the palace.

 Neoclassical sculptures welcome visitors to the palace

 A few steps across the street from behind the palace is the Royal Botanical Garden of Ajuda, laid out in 1768.
 It was Portugal’s first botanical garden, and while it has since lost a great number of its 5000 species of plants (thanks to the French invasion in 1808 and a tornado in 1941), a restoration in 1993 tried to recreate the original garden.
 Today, it’s a wonderful place to relax after a visit to the palace, in the company of roaming peacocks.
 From its two levels is a view of the river and 25 de Abril Bridge, and the shade of several tropical trees.
 Some of those trees and plants are hundreds of years old, and surround a beautiful 18th-century fountain adorned with mythological figures, serpents, fish, and seahorses.

 The garden can be visited independently from the palace, and requires a separate ticket.

 The Royal Botanical Garden, down the road from the palace